Panic but no injuries as Venezuela hit by 7.3 magnitude earthquake - Journal du Cameroun

-Venezuela was rocked by a 7.3-magnitude earthquake near its northeastern coast, the US Geological Survey said on Tuesday, causing panic although there were no immediate reports of injuries or damage.
+Venezuela was rocked by a 7.3-magnitude earthquake near its northeastern coast Tuesday, the US Geological Survey said, causing buildings to sway and people to run into the street in panic but there were no reports of fatalities or injuries.

-Edwin Rojas, the governor of the nearest state to the earthquake, told government television “the situation is calm,” adding that “it’s been many years since we’ve felt a quake of this level.”

-Rojas denounced social media reports of a tsunami as “psycho-terror” that “seeks to fish in troubled waters and alarm the population.”
+The tremor was an added headache for a country whose economy is unraveling amid hyperinflation and widespread grassroots anger with the leftist government.

 “People ran out into the streets, many stayed there and in some places the lights went out,” he told AFP by telephone.

-The tremor was felt for several seconds some 400 kilometers (250 miles) away in the capital Caracas, notably in tall buildings, many of which were evacuated for fears of aftershocks or lasting structural damage.
+The tremor was felt for several seconds some 400 kilometers (250 miles) away in the capital Caracas, notably in tall buildings.
+Many were evacuated for fears of aftershocks or lasting structural damage.

+People gathered in streets, plazas and parks — any place to get away from buildings — and hugged each other.
+They tried desperately to make calls with cell phones but service was disrupted for a while.

-Venezuela’s Interior Minister Nestor Reverol said the prolonged quake “was felt in several states” but that “for now, there are no reports of victims.”
+Interior Minister Nestor Reverol said the prolonged quake was felt in several states but that “for now, there are no reports of victims.”

 – ‘Windows started to move’ –